 Next, find a replacement panel that matches your existing door in terms of size, material, and color.
 Check the manufacturer’s label on your garage door for model information.
 Ordering the correct panel ensures a garage door panel easy replace process without the hassle of mismatched components.

-Step 3: Disconnect the Garage Door Opener
+Step 3: Disconnect Garage Door Opener & Springs (Safety Note)

 Safety is key during the replacement process.
 Disconnect the automatic opener to prevent accidental activation while you’re working.
 This step reduces the risk of injury and makes it easier to handle the door manually.